Digital-History-Bielefeld/Geographies-of-Power/Session 2/README.md

 # Session 2: Python Basics II

+You have learned some of the basics of Python in the first session:
+- Variables
+- Data types
+- Operators
+- Lists/Tuples
+- Dictionaries

+In this session you will learn more about Python and its possibilities.
+You will learn about:
+- **Flow Control**: If-Elif-Else Statements, While Loops, For Loops
+- **Strings**: How to work with strings in Python
+- **Working with files**: How to read from and write to files
+- **Functions**: How to define and use functions
+- **Classes and Objects**: How to define and use classes and objects

+These topics are very important to structure your code and to make it more readable and reusable.
+You can find this concepts in nearly every programming language, so take your time to understand them.

 ## Flow Control

 Flow control statements are used to control the flow of execution in a program.
 At many points in your program, you may want to make a decision about which block of code to execute next.
 You can do this with flow control statements.
 For this you need comparison operators and especially boolean values.